aalok1993/combinatorial-hives/README.md

 ## Surface Tension

 The surface tension function is prevalent in problems concerning hives.
 However, there is no known analytical expression for it.
 The following code produces a way to visualize a numerical approximation of the surface tension function.
 It exploits the fact that the function is convex and symmetric in its arguments.
-The image below shown the negation
+The image below shows the exponentiation of the negation of the surface tension function.

 `python surface_tension.py --N 250 --N_hess 100 --N_hess_samp 10000 --margin 0.02`